Rachealblessing/CAPSTONE-PROJECT-LITA/README.md

 ### for sales data

--Total sales by product category : Retrieve the total sales for each product category
+- Total sales by product category : Retrieve the total sales for each product category

 Sales transactions by region: find the number of sales transactions in each region